Low-Earth Satellite Orbit Determination Using Deep Convolutional Networks with Satellite Imagery: Introduction

 After the data provided by the ARC has been obtained, the next step in determining the orbit of a satellite is to apply initial orbit determination (IOD) techniques.
-The two most common techniques for IOD are trilateration and the Gibbs method.
-Trilateration accepts the range and range-rate measurements, taken at the same time, provided by three connected ground bases, as well as each of their coordinates: geodetic latitude, geodetic longitude, and altitude \cite{GEOSAR, SRR}.
-Through the application of geometric principles, trilateration is able to produce a satellite state vector.
-In the scenario where only range measurements can be provided, trilateration can be implemented sequentially, although it then becomes quite complicated.
-Thus, the far simpler Gibbs method is employed in such situations \cite{GEOSAR}.
-This method takes as input three geocentric position vectors taken at three different times (for which the position vectors are provided by trilateration) and then calculates the state vector at the second timestamp \cite{gibbs}.
-It should be noted, however, that the Gibbs method requires all input position vectors to be coplanar \cite{gibbs}.

-This preliminary orbit can then be refined through the use of differential correction techniques, the two most common being least squares and Kalman filtering.
-The primary difference between these is that the least squares approach involves using systems of linear equations to estimate parameters \cite{KFLS}, whereas the Kalman filtering approach uses measurements in tandem with an equation describing the motion of the system \cite{KFScirp}.
+The primary technique for IOD is the Gibbs method, which takes as input three geocentric position vectors taken at three different times and then calculates the state vector at the second timestamp \cite{gibbs}.
+It should be noted, however, that the Gibbs method requires all input position vectors to be co-planar \cite{gibbs}.
+This preliminary orbit can then be refined through the use of differential correction techniques, the most common being Kalman filtering.
+The Kalman filtering approach uses Global navigation satellite system (GNSS) measurements in tandem with an equation describing the motion of the system \cite{KFScirp}.
+Although this method is quite advanced, the primary issue with this approach is the reliance on GNSS measurements, which will not be accessible during the period where the satellite has lost its connection with ground based stations.
+Thus, the process of accurately determining the satellite's orbit in such a scenario is increasingly difficult.

-The methodology described in this paper represents a paradigm shift in orbit determination: our approach uses patterns and machine learning instead of a linear-check relation, and it takes into account the external factors influencing the motion of satellites orbiting the Earth.

-It is increasingly common to attach cameras to satellites for remote sensing purposes.
-These satellites use these cameras to provide important information: the military uses such information for defense and intelligence purposes, commercial companies use it for communication and entertainment services, and GPS uses it for mapping.